Southwestern Public Health accelerates second doses

 Individuals who had a first dose of mRNA vaccine must wait a minimum of 28 days between first and second dose.
 Those who had a first dose of AstraZeneca must wait a minimum of eight weeks before accepting any other COVID-19 vaccine type.

-To reschedule an earlier second dose appointment, visit www.covidvaccinelm.ca or call 1-800-922-0096 extension 9.
-You can also sign up for the Southwestern Public Health Same Day List.
+To reschedule an earlier second dose appointment, visit www.covidvaccinelm.ca or call 1-800-922-0096 ext.
+9. You can also sign up for the Southwestern Public Health Same Day List.

 Additional options to reschedule may include pharmacy or primary care providers at their discretion.